bootdotdev/blog/content/cryptography/how-sha-2-works-step-by-step-sha-256.md

 Further down in this article, we will break down each step of SHA 256's [cryptographic algorithm](/cryptography/what-is-cryptography/) and work through a real example by hand.

-## SHA 256 generator online
+## Try generating a SHA 256 hash

-If you're not familiar with SHA-256, try out the generator below.
+If you're not familiar with SHA-256, try out the online generator below.
 Just enter any message and click the "hash" button.

 {{< sha256gen >}}

-{{< cta1 >}}

 ## What is a cryptographic hash function?